-About the author: 150 words including email id
+About the author: 150 words including official email id and ORCID id.

 Style: APA (In-text citation; a few endnotes may be added if necessary)

 Once we receive your article, it will be send for peer review.
 Their responses and suggestions will be sent to the authors for further action.